dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 If not familiar with the term *interrupt*, it's a way for the cpu to tell our code that something unexpected or unpredictable has happened, and that it need to be handled.
 When an interrupt is triggered, the cpu will *serve* the interrupt by loading the *interrupt handler* specified.
 The handler itself is just a function, but with a few special conditions.

-__Interrupts__ get their name because they interrupt the normal flow of execution, instead stopping whatever code was running on the cpu, running a handler function, and then resuming the previously running code.
+__Interrupts__ get their name because they interrupt the normal flow of execution, stop whatever code was running on the cpu, execute a handler function, and then resume the previously running code.
 Interrupts can signal a number of events from the system, from fatal errors to a device telling us it has some data ready to read.

 The `x86` architecture makes a distinction between *hardware interrupts* and *software interrupts*.
 Don't worry though, this is only something we'll need to worry about if deliberately use it.
 A software interrupt is one that's triggered by the `int` instruction, anything else is considered a hardware interrupt.
 The difference is that some hardware interrupts will store an error code (and some will not), but a software interrupt will **never** store an error code.
 Meaning if the `int` instruction is used to trigger an interrupt which normally has an error code, there wont be one present, and most likely run into bugs if the handler function is not prepared for this.

 ### The Interrupt Flag and Cli/Sti

 There will be situations where we don't want to be interrupted, usually in some kind of critical section.
-In this case, x86 actually provides a flag that can be used to disable almost all interrupts.
+In this case, `x86 actually provides a flag that can be used to disable almost all interrupts.
 Bit 9 of the `flags` register is the interrupt flag, and like other flag bits it has dedicated instructions for clearing/setting it:

 - `cli`: Clears the interrupt flag, preventing the cpu from serving interrupts.
 - `sti`: Sets the interrupt flag, letting the cpu serve interrupts.